← Blog |

 Time the morning snack around training

-If the client trains at noon, pull the Mug Cake or Matcha Smoothie forward to 90 minutes before the session.
-The 380-400 kcal with 55-81g of carbs primes glycogen without sitting heavy in the stomach.
+If the client trains at noon, pull the morning snack forward to 90 minutes before the session.
+The 347-355 kcal with 30-58g of carbs primes glycogen without sitting heavy in the stomach.
+Pancake and granola options work best pre-workout.
 For early-morning training, move the breakfast smoothie to pre-workout and eat a bigger lunch after the session.

 2